CloudLabs-MOC/AI-102-AIEngineer/Instructions/24-knowledge-store.md

 ## Task 4: View the knowledge store

+In this task, you will learn how to view the knowledge store, where the enriched data extracted by the indexing process is stored in projections after running an indexer that uses a skillset to process and enhance your data.

 After you have run an indexer that uses a skillset to create a knowledge store, the enriched data extracted by the indexing process is persisted in the knowledge store projections.

 ### Task 4.1: View object projections

+In this task, you will learn how to view object projections, which are JSON files for each indexed document stored in a blob container in the Azure Storage account specified in the skillset definition for your Margie's Travel search solution.

 The *object* projections defined in the Margie's Travel skillset consist of a JSON file for each indexed document.
 These files are stored in a blob container in the Azure Storage account specified in the skillset definition.